Minnesota Medical Assistance Attorney

 Contact A Minnesota Medical Assistance Lawyer

 From Medicaid asset protection strategies to ensuring your health directives are in place in case you become incapacitated in the future, we are here to help.
 Kyle Bailey and his staff will work with you to create a plan and ensure that you, your assets, and your family are protected.
-To start planning the future today or to find out more about our medical assistance services, call us at 763-541-0320 to schedule a free consultation.
+To start planning the future today or to find out more about our medical assistance services, call us at 763-541-0320 to schedule a consultation.